JetechNY/jetechny/README.md

 **🍔 Trypto Fan 🍔**

-A robust, scalable, and mobile-friendly e-commerce solution for all your Fast Food delivery needs
+A robust, scalable, and mobile-friendly e-commerce solution for all your Fast Food delivery needs.

 **🃏 Flash Flip 🃏**